 Determination of the Fat Content

 The AOAC Solvent Extraction Method [6] was employed.
 Petroleum ether was used to clean the extraction flask, which was then dried, cooled, weighed, and recorded as (B).
 The sample was weighed (A) into the extraction thimble at a weight of two grams (2 g).
 It was reinserted into the Soxhlet device.
-Petroleum ether, which has a boiling point range of 40-600C, was added to the cleaned flask until it was roughly three quarters full.
+Petroleum ether, which has a boiling point range of 40-600C, was added to the cleaned flask until it was roughly three-quarters full.
 After setting up the equipment and conducting extraction for five hours, the extraction process was finished.
 At the conclusion of the extraction, only oil remained in the flask after the petroleum ether was retrieved.
 After being baked dry, the oil in the extraction flask was cooled before being weighed (C).
 As a percentage of the basic ingredients, the fat content was calculated.
 The following calculation was used to determine the weight difference between empty and filled flasks of oil:

 % Fat Content = C-BA X 100